-- The Stanger Best Unfinished Work Award - honoring the best in unfinished documentary work
+- The Stanger Award for Best Unfinished Work (honoring the best in unfinished documentary work)

 Award winners will be recognized at the festival as well as provided a direct pipeline to public media through the WCTE channels.

-- All submissions must be submitted, with all required documentation and necessary file share, no later than 11:59PM on August 14, 2020.
+-All submissions must be submitted, with all required documentation and necessary file share, no later than 11:59PM on July 24th, 2021.

 -Competition is open to everyone.

--Accepting film lengths of 15-39 minutes (Short), and under 15 minutes (Mini-Doc).
+-Accepting film lengths of 15-39 minutes (Short), and under 15 minutes (Mini Documentary).
 Any film submissions exceeding 39 minutes will not be accepted.

 -Films not in the English language must be subtitled in English.